 No, I am not happy that we remain down from our previous plateau of “one pickup every weekday.”
 I want to get back there, and then “to infinity and beyond!” and all that.

 We will get there, and we’re doing things to get there.
-In particular, I expect the efforts of our volunteer translators (especially Alan Furth’s work on getting most of our material into Spanish language versions) to pay off in a big way over time.
+In particular, I expect the efforts of our volunteer translators (especially Carlos Clemente’s work on getting most of our material into Spanish language versions) to pay off in a big way over time.

 YOUR efforts are also key to our success as the market anarchist media center.
 Not just your financial support (but please, keep that coming!), but the simple act of clicking on those “like” and “tweet” buttons on our articles.
 That actually produces two sorts of payoff.